dsj529/ML_stanford/README.md

 * Ex5: Implementation of regularized mutivariate linear regression.
 Also implementation of performance evaluation techniques to diagnose overfit/underfit due to high variance or bias.

+* Ex6: Implementation of Support Vector Machines using LIBSVM and a Gaussian/RBF kernel function.